TimotejKovacka/TimotejKovacka/README.md

 ### 👨‍💻 About Me
-I'm a recent Computer Science graduate from the University of Glasgow, currently working at Slido (Cisco).
+I'm a Computer Science graduate from the University of Glasgow, currently working at Slido (Cisco).
 My journey in tech has been filled with diverse experiences, from developing a transpiler for industrial automation standards to full-stack development and research in multi-modal image synthesis.

 ### Languages